[HISTORY: Adopted by the Township Committee of the Township of Woolwich 10-21-2019 by Ord. No. 2019-18. Amendments noted where applicable.]

 Editor's Note: See N.J.A.C.
 7.13 et seq.

-It shall be unlawful for any person to remove or cause to be removed trees which are state record, specimen, or historic trees.
+It shall be unlawful for any person to remove or cause to removed trees which are state record, specimen, or historic trees.
 Such trees shall be maintained in a living condition and it shall be unlawful for any person to remove such tree without an approved tree removal permit.
-No specimen or historic tree shall be removed unless the applicant has obtained the approval of the Shade Tree Commission.
+No specimen or historic tree shall be removed unless the applicant has obtained the approval of the Tree Specialist.

 The following shall be exempt from the tree removal permit and replacement requirements of this chapter: